 What is the difference between a good photograph and a great one?
 The photographer, not the camera!
 In this subject, we will learn how to use digital SLR cameras to help you on your way to be a better photographer.
-After we have the basics under control, we will begin to explore different techniques photographers use as well as completing a research assignment on photographers, Troy Pavia and Ansel Adams.
-This art subject allows budding young photographers to learn how to take better photographs as well as learn some cool tricks of the trade in Photoshop.
+After we have the basics under control, we will begin to explore different techniques photographers use as well as completing a research assignment on photographers.
+This art subject allows budding young photographers to learn how to take better photographs.
 Once students have completed the required 20 practical sessions, students can continue to experiment and explore photography by creating their own photoshoots.
 Students will be invited to enter photography competitions and have their work displayed around the school.